autocrypt/autocrypt/doc/level1.rst

    headers.
  * Sends the generated e-mail message to its own account.
- * Suggests to the user to either back up the message or to import it from another Autocrypt-capable client.
+ * Suggests to the user to either back up the message or to import it from another Autocrypt-capable MUA.

-A Level 1 client MUST be able to create an Autocrypt Setup Message, to preserve users' ability to recover from disaster, and to choose to use a different Autocrypt-capable client in the future.
+A Level 1 MUA MUST be able to create an Autocrypt Setup Message, to preserve users' ability to recover from disaster, and to choose to use a different Autocrypt-capable MUA in the future.

 Setup Message Import
 ~~~~~~~~~~~~~~~~~~~~

-An Autocrypt-capable client SHOULD support the ability to wait for and
+An Autocrypt-capable MUA SHOULD support the ability to wait for and
 import an Autocrypt Setup Message when the user has not yet configured
 Autocrypt.
 This could happen either when a user of an unconfigured
-Autocrypt client decides to enable Autocrypt, or the client could
+Autocrypt MUA decides to enable Autocrypt, or the MUA could
-proactively scan the client's mailbox for a message that matches these
+proactively scan the MUA's mailbox for a message that matches these
-characteristics, and it could alert the client if it discovers one.
+characteristics, and it could alert the MUA if it discovers one.

-If the client finds an Autocrypt Setup Message, it should offer to
+If the MUA finds an Autocrypt Setup Message, it should offer to
 import it to enable Autocrypt.
 If the user agrees to do so:

- * The client prompts the user for their corresponding Setup Code.
+ * The MUA prompts the user for their corresponding Setup Code.
    If there is a ``Passphrase-Format`` header in the outer OpenPGP armor and
-   its value is ``numeric9x4``, then the client MAY present a specialized
+   its value is ``numeric9x4``, then the MUA MAY present a specialized
    input dialog assisting the user to enter a code in the format described
    above.
    If there is no ``Passphrase-Format`` header, or the value is unknown,
-   then the client MUST provide a plain UTF-8 string text entry.
+   then the MUA MUST provide a plain UTF-8 string text entry.

- * The client should try decrypting the message with the supplied
+ * The MUA should try decrypting the message with the supplied
    Setup Code.
 The Code serves both for decryption as well as
    authenticating the message.
 Extra care needs to be taken with some
    PGP implementations that the Setup Code is actually used for
    decryption.
 See :doc:`bad-import` for more explanation and an
    example.

- * If it decrypts the client SHOULD import the secret
+ * If it decrypts the MUA SHOULD import the secret
    key material as its own Autocrypt (``own_state`` as
    discussed in :ref:`own-state`).